@NHS from 13/04/18 to 13/04/18

 Job title: Member for the South of England

 I am currently the member of the NHS England Youth Forum representing the South of England, having joined the forum in August 2017.
 I joined the forum to make a positive difference to young people in healthcare, after being shocked by failures in children’s mental health services across my region.

-I’m also a second year A-Level student in Surrey, studying Government and Politics, Psychology and Law, and plan to study Politics and International Relations at university starting in September.
 In my spare time, I volunteer with the British Red Cross working in youth engagement and serve as an advisor to a number of youth-centred and educational charities, including the National Children’s Bureau and NSPCC.
 In 2017, I was made an ambassador to the #iwill campaign in recognition of my contribution to youth social action.